JavaScript Arrow Function

 Here,

-• myFunction is the name of the function
+• myFunction is the name of the function.

-• arg1, arg2, ...argN are the function arguments
+• arg1, arg2, ...argN are the function arguments.

-• statement(s) is the function body
+• statement(s) is the function body.

 let myFunction = (arg1, arg2, ...argN) => expression

-Example 1: Arrow Function with No Argument
+Example 1: Arrow Function With No Argument

 If a function doesn't take any argument, then you should use empty parentheses.
 For example,

-Example 2: Arrow Function with One Argument
+Example 2: Arrow Function With One Argument

 If a function has only one argument, you can omit the parentheses.
 For example,

-this with Arrow Function
+this Keyword With Arrow Function

 Inside a regular function, this keyword refers to the function where it is called.